CK Travels

 Both the Sky Capsules and Haeundae Beach Train offer opulent ocean views and this is a unique way to get between several of Busan’s best beaches.

-You might get a sense of deja-vu when you first see the Haeundae Blue Line Park – the brightly colored Sky Capsules (monorail) that travel along the coast with incredible sea views are very popular on Instagram.
+You might get a sense of deja-vu when you first see the Haeundae Blue Line Busan Park – the brightly coloured Sky Capsules (monorail) that travel along the coast with incredible sea views are very popular on Instagram.

 Haeundae Blueline Park sky capsules monorail train, Busan